New BOC Board Member Named for Upcoming Term

 The BOC is pleased to announce the election of a new Athletic Trainer Director to the Board of Directors.

-Kimberly Detwiler, MS, LAT, ATC, CSCS, will take office January 2017, following a year of mentorship and learning as an AT Director-elect.
-Detwiler, who serves as Assistant Athletic Trainer at the University of Texas at Austin, said she is honored to have been elected to the board and is excited to be part of the BOC.
+Shingles, who serves as a representative chairperson, professor, Program Director and internship coordinator in the School of Rehabilitation and Medical Sciences at the Central Michigan University located at Mount Pleasant, said she is honored to have been elected to the board and is excited to be part of the BOC.

 The AT Director-elect received the majority vote of the BOC Certified Athletic Trainers who participated in an online election.
-The election ran from September to October, after 3 candidates were selected by the BOC Nominating Committee.
+The election ran from September to October, after 2 candidates was selected by the BOC Nominating Committee.
 Board terms are 3 years, with the possibility of reappointment for 1 term.